denialromeo/danielmoore.us/about.md

 <a id="hobbies" href="javascript:;" id="dropdown3" target="_self"><b>Hobbies</b></a>
 <div id="instructions3" style="display:none;">
 {%comment%}
-    <p>Now that the low interest rate driven tech boom of the past decade is waning, I may switch from web development to become a contract game engine programmer.</p>
+    <p>If the ongoing recession gets bad enough, I may switch from web development to become a contract game engine programmer.</p>
+    <p>To be totally honest, I've not been that happy with my life in the U.S. The money's been great, but the people are pretty terrible.
+If this next recession's as bad as they say it'll be, I'm probably leaving.</p>
 {%endcomment%}
     <p>Some (long-term) planned open-source projects &ndash;</p>
     <ul>